aadilmallick/my-notes-docusaurus/docs/deno/02-standard-lib.md

 - **local storage**: Persistent data storage that lasts across reruns of the application.
 Ideal for preferences or user data.
 - **session storage**: Data storage that only lasts as long as the application is active.
 Ideal for storage session-related items like user session Ids, carts, etc.

+In a browser, `localStorage` persists data uniquely per origin (effectively the protocol plus hostname plus port).
+As of Deno 1.16, Deno has a set of rules to determine what is a unique storage location:

+- When using the `--location` flag, the origin for the location is used to uniquely store the data.
+That means a location of `http://example.com/a.ts` and `http://example.com/b.ts` and `http://example.com:80/` would all share the same storage, but `https://example.com/` would be different.
+- If there is no location specifier, but there is a `--config` configuration file specified, the absolute path to that configuration file is used.
+That means `deno run --config deno.jsonc a.ts` and `deno run --config deno.jsonc b.ts` would share the same storage, but `deno run --config tsconfig.json a.ts` would be different.
+- If there is no configuration or location specifier, Deno uses the absolute path to the main module to determine what storage is shared.
+The Deno REPL generates a "synthetic" main module that is based off the current working directory where `deno` is started from.
+This means that multiple invocations of the REPL from the same path will share the persisted `localStorage` data.

 ### Deno KV